-- Installing some sensor lights can help keep rats at bay - although they are creatures of habit and once they get used to the light, although they won't like it, they'll risk it if there's food around.
+- Installing some sensor lights can help keep rats at bay.
+They are creatures of habit, though.
+Once they get used to the light, although they won't like it, they'll risk it if there's food around.

 So remember ...

-- Keep your grain in good containers and your coop and run well maintained and free of available food.
+- Keep your grain in strong, covered, metal containers and your coop and run well maintained and free of available food.

 My pages about rats are, unfortunately, written from personal experience.
 However, I have also referred to various knowledgeable sources, including :

-Mr Darren McKellar, Pest Control and Clinical Waste Manager at the London Borough of Lewisham, UK, who was kind enough to give me advice and permission to use the very helpful graphics on some of my other pages.
+Mr Darren McKellar, Pest Control and Clinical Waste Manager at the London Borough of Lewisham, UK, who was kind enough to give me advice as well as permission to use the very helpful graphics on some of my other rodent pages.